luisscholl/japanese-card-templates-for-anki/README.md

 # Japanese Card Templates for Anki

+This project is disbanded in favor of a similar project for now.

 ## Usage and Limitations

 1. The decks do not contain cards (except from the 2 demo ones), they are intended as templates for your own vocabulary.